Stephen Whalen

-Stephen Whalen (born 3 May 1982) is a former Scottish professional footballer who played as a forward for Ayr Utd and Livingston.
+Stephen Whalen (born 3 May 1982) is a Scottish former professional footballer who played as a forward for Ayr Utd and Livingston.

 Club career

 Greenock Morton and Livingston

 Whalen began his career at Greenock Morton where he scored 8 goals in 45 appearances.
 He signed for Livingston in 2001, but left the club without making a single first team appearance.

 Alloa and Ayr Utd

 During his time at Livi, the forward spent a couple of loan spells at Alloa and Ayr Utd.
 He impressed during his loan spell at Somerset Park and the Honest Men signed him permanently in 2003.

 Juniors

 He joined West of Scotland Football League side Craigmark Burntonians in 2004.

 Whalen also had a spell at Irvine Meadow.